jkaczmarzyk/RedditMentalHealth/datasets/other_regions/README.md

-The files of other regions (Germany, Italy, Netherlands, Sweden, UK) were too large so they've been compressed.
+The files of other regions (Germany, Italy, Netherlands, Sweden, UK) were too large to upload so please refer to Francesco Cauteruccio's <a href="https://bitbucket.org/cauteruccio/reddit-dataset/src/master/"> repository on BitBucket</a>.